Smile (The Beach Boys album): Inspiration and scope

-Brother Records

 Wilson originally planned several projects—including a sound effects collage, a comedy album, and a "health food" album—but Capitol's lack of support for these ideas spurred the Beach Boys to form their own label, Brother Records.
-Initiated in August 1966 under Anderle, the label was announced later that year as a platform for introducing "entirely new concepts to the recording industry" while granting the Beach Boys full creative and promotional control over their work.
-Anderle later described the label as a means for releasing projects considered "special" for Wilson, recalling that distribution by Capitol was not an initial concern.

-Anderle emphasized that it was "important" to recognize that Wilson's prolific creativity defied any attempt at consolidation, as Wilson's ideas ranged from concepts for an elemental-themed suite to "humor albums", originally separate from Smile, which was intended as "the culmination of all of [his] intellectual occupations".
+(Note: Initiated in August 1966 under Anderle, the label was announced later that year as a platform for introducing "entirely new concepts to the recording industry" while granting the Beach Boys full creative and promotional control over their work.
+He described the label as a means for releasing projects considered "special" for Wilson, recalling that distribution by Capitol was not an initial concern.)
+Anderle stated that it was "important" to recognize that the Smile recordings defied any attempt at consolidation, as Wilson's ideas ranged from concepts for an elemental-themed suite to "humor albums", originally separate from Smile, which was intended as "the culmination of all of [his] intellectual occupations".
+Hutton disputed the notion that Wilson had a fully formed album in mind, stating, "I think he created all this music at a certain period, and if it had been all packaged at the time, it would have been called SMiLE ...
+But I never heard him say, 'My next album is going to be called SMiLE'."
 Journalist Tom Nolan, present at the sessions, later reported that Wilson's expansive ideas included an album constructed from "sound effects" with "chords spliced together through a whole LP".
 Nolan further observed that when Wilson briefly turned his attention to films, it appeared he could "capture more" in his art, explaining, "If you couldn't get a sound from a carrot, you could show a carrot.
 He would really liked to have made music that was a carrot."

-Countering the British Invasion

 According to Van Dyke Parks, Smile was partly intended to reclaim popular music from the influence of British acts like the Beatles (pictured in 1964).

-Smile was designed to embody an explicitly American style and subject matter, serving as a riposte to the British influences that had dominated rock music at the time.
-Wilson stated that with Smile he aimed to "Americanize" both early and mid-America, much as George Gershwin "Americanized" jazz and classical music.
-According to Parks, Gershwin's 1924 composition Rhapsody in Blue encapsulated a "musical kaleidoscope" of America—a quality that both he and Wilson sought to emulate.
-He explained that they "wanted to investigate […] American images" and slang, deliberately taking a "gauche route" to counter the era's pervasive British fixation.
+Smile was conceived to be explicitly American in style and subject matter, a deliberate riposte to the British influences that dominated contemporary rock music.
+(Note: The Beach Boys' evolution from traditional rock conventions to progressive experimentation, spearheaded by Wilson, had pioneered a trajectory for rock groups later emulated by numerous bands associated with the 1964 British Invasion, and his success as a producer and composer had positioned the Beach Boys as the Beatles' foremost rivals in both artistic innovation and commercial reach by 1965.)
+Wilson said that he had aimed to "Americanize" both early and mid-America, much as George Gershwin "Americanized" jazz and classical music.
+According to Parks, Gershwin's 1924 composition Rhapsody in Blue encapsulated a "musical kaleidoscope" of America, a quality that both he and Wilson sought to emulate.
+He explained that they "wanted to investigate [...]
+American images" and slang, deliberately taking a "gauche route" to counter the era's pervasive British fixation.
 Many artists had adopted British inflections to mimic the Beatles' style; in Parks' description, Wilson faced no other alternative but to combat these developments, as he was effectively "the last man standing".